 - Department of Justice

 Funding also went to federal agencies such as the Canadian Food Inspection Agency, Parks Canada and the Canadian International Development Agency.

 One of the smallest spending slices goes to Parliament itself—the House of Commons, the Senate and the Library of Parliament.

-Last year, the combination of salaries and benefits for Members of Parliament, Senators and parliamentary staff, and spending on facilities and services, totaled $565 million.
+Last year, the combination of salaries and benefits for Members of Parliament, Senators and parliamentary staff, and spending on facilities and services, totaled about $548 million.
 That’s less than one-quarter of a cent of every tax dollar spent.

 Funding was also provided to cultural organizations (including the National Gallery of Canada, the Canadian Museum of Civilization and the Canada Council for the Arts), to enterprises like VIA Rail, and to the Canadian Tourism Commission.

-These costs were partially offset by revenues earned by the Crown Corporations, which totaled $4.0 billion in 2011-12.
-These revenues are included as part of the Government’s other revenues discussed in the section entitled “Where the money comes from”.
+These costs were partially offset by revenues earned by the Crown corporations, which totaled $3.9 billion in 2012-13.
+These revenues are included as part of the Government’s other revenues discussed in the section entitled “Where the money comes from.”

 Public debt charges

-Interest charges on Canada’s public debt—money borrowed by the federal government over the years and not yet repaid—cost $31.0 billion.
-That’s about 11 cents of every tax dollar spent.
+Interest charges on Canada’s public debt – money borrowed by the federal government over the years and not yet repaid and liabilities for pensions and other future benefits – cost $29.2 billion.
+That’s 11 cents of every tax dollar spent.

-Currently, 75% of this debt is owed to Canadians, including citizens and domestic institutions holding federal bonds, Treasury bills and other forms of the debt.
+Currently, 71% of the Government’s unmatured debt is owed to Canadians, including citizens and domestic institutions holding federal bonds, Treasury bills and other forms of the debt.